Methylphenidate: Available forms

 The most common formulations of methylphenidate are based on its hydrochloride salt and are available as both immediate-release and extended-release oral dosage forms, as well as transdermal patches.
 Methylphenidate is a chiral compound with two stereocenters; clinical use overwhelmingly utilizes the racemate threo diastereomer, with the pharmacologically active component being the d-threo-methylphenidate enantiomer.
 Additionally, dexmethylphenidate (Focalin) is the single d-threo enantiomer formulation approved for medicinal use.
 There is some evidence that dexmethylphenidate has better bioavailability and a longer duration of action than methylphenidate.

 Immediate-release

-In the Ritalin tablets series (Ritalin, Ritalin LA, Ritalin SR), the volume of distribution was 2.65±1.11 L/kg for d-methylphenidate and 1.80±0.91 L/kg for l-methylphenidate subsequent to swallowing.
+In the Ritalin tablets series (Ritalin, Ritalin LA, Ritalin SR), the volume of distribution was 2.65±1.11 L/kg for d-methylphenidate and 1.80±0.91 L/kg for l-methylphenidate after swallowing.
 Following administration of Concerta, plasma concentrations of the l-isomer were approximately 1/40 the plasma concentrations of the d-isomer.

 Methylphenidate was originally available as an immediate-release racemic mixture formulation under the Novartis brand name Ritalin, although a variety of generics are available, some under other brand names.
 Generic brand names include Ritalina, Rilatine, Attenta, Medikinet, Metadate, Methylin, Penid, Tranquilyn, and Rubifen.